Thieves & Kings

 Apothecary : ## $$ : Not so much a herbalist, as he is a poisoner, Zev Cote also uses this worn and filthy shop as his residence, dealing almost exclusively with Bomaris and his chosen few.
 He keeps a stock of Blue Whinnis on hand for select buyers, but remains only as long as Bomaris keeps him employed.

 Apothecary : #### $$$ : Located on the east end of town, near the ford, Lencasse “the Mad” lives and works from this small shop.
 A dim, dusty place of shelves and racks stuffed with herbs and potions, he is known to talk long to himself about obscure topics no one else understands.
 He will often lapse into Sylvan, Elven and other languages like Draconic during conversations, confusing most conversations, without notice.
-His common herbs are fairly cheap at 3 sp per dose, but rarely has more than a Potion of Healing or two on hand.
+His common herbs are fairly cheap at 3 sp per dose, but rarely stocks more than a Potion of Healing or two.

 Chandler : ### $$$ : Erim Longshank is a local woodsman who developed the skills needed to become a passable, though unguilded, chandler.
 He is capable at his chosen craft, but has little drive to expand or increase his work load beyond what is required of his present operation.
-He produces candles and lamp oils, importing lamps from Seville, and provides nothing else of note.
+He produces rushlights, candles and lamp oils, importing simple iron lanterns from Seville, and provides nothing else of note.

 Innkeeper (“The Green Crown”) : ### $$$ : The inn is named for “…an elven king who once slept here…”, though no one knows the name or the date.Although faded from its glory days, the inn is the best in town, with a good reputation among guests for its accommodations and fair provender.
 The inn’s thick pillars and moldings are rife with ornate scroll work of a forest nature, with vines and leaves and trees, quite common.
 The entire second level of the place is private guest rooms,